 In the event the foregoing conditions precedent are not satisfied or waived by Seller in its sole discretion on or before November 30, 2000, either Party shall have the right to terminate this Agreement upon ten (10) Days notice to the other Party and upon such termination, neither Party shall have any liability to the other Party other than with respect to any provisions hereof that survive termination.

 2.2 Delivery Term .
-The purchase and sale of Capacity and Energy shall commence June 1, 2001 (the "Commencement Date") and on December 31,2019; provided, however that in the event the Facility has not commenced commercial operations on or before January 1, 2004 but it is capable of commencing commercial operations within _____ months after January 1, 2004, Seller may, upon notice to Buyer delay the commencement of the Delivery Term until the Facility has commenced Commercial Operations.04 and shall commence regardless of whether the Facility is commercially operable at that time.
+The purchase and sale of Capacity and Energy shall commence June 1, 2001 (the "Commencement Date") and shall continue until December 31, 2004 and shall commence regardless of whether the Facility is commercially operable at that time.

 2.3 Construction of the Facility .
 The scheduled commercial operation date for the Facility is July 1, 2001, which date shall be extended in the event of a delay due to Force Majeure or due to a breach by Buyer under this Agreement or under the interconnection agreement between Buyer and Seller.
 In the event that the Facility does not commence commercial operation on or before July 1, 2000 (as so extended) such failure shall not constitute a default under this Agreement so long as (i) Seller commenced construction of the Facility on or before December 1, 2000 and (ii) as of the Commencement Date, Seller commences delivering Energy from alternate sources in accordance with Section 3.3.
 For the purposes of this Section 2.3 Seller shall have “commenced construction” upon the commencement of grading and leveling work at the Facility site.